Three Kings Day has to be among the favorite family traditions for many in Switzerland.

 3. Melt the butter, then add the milk, yeast, and egg.

 4. Stir well and add to the crater in your dry mix.

 5. Add the raisins and knead for a couple of minutes.

 6. Remove the dough onto a flat surface and knead it for 10 more minutes.

 7. Let the dough rest for 2 hours until it doubles in size.
 It is best to place it back in the bowl and cover it with a kitchen towel.

 8. Separate the dough into eight smaller pieces and one larger piece.

 Important: Stick a piece of roasted almond in one of the smaller pieces:

 9. Place the larger piece in the center of a baking sheet, then attach the eight smaller pieces.

 10. Let it raise once again for 30 minutes.
-Mix the egg yolk and glaze your cake, than sprinkle it with the almond slices and/or coarse sugar.
+Mix the egg yolk and glaze your cake, then sprinkle it with almond slices and/or coarse sugar.